Study options

 Aalto University is well-known for bridging disciplines of business, arts, technology and science.
 The lively campus and freedom of choosing elective courses across the University bring students from different fields under one roof.
 This spontaneous multidisciplinary environment sparks new ideas, gathers enthusiasts around them and gives birth to friendships, networks, and every so often, startups.

 Life Science Technologies applicants meeting the general eligibility criteria for master's studies are evaluated according to the below Evaluation criteria.
-The evaluation process is described under Applicant evaluation process.
+The evaluation process is described under Evaluation process.
 In addition to the obligatory application documents, this study option asks the applicants to submit also the documents listed under Requested documents.

 Chat with Aalto students

 Are you wondering what it is like to study at Aalto?
-Come chat with our students about all things Aalto on Unibuddy chat platform.
+Come chat with our students and alumni about all things Aalto on Unibuddy chat platform.

 Chat with our students!